FACT-Finder-Web-Components/documentation/markdown/en/overview-communication.md

 #### 2. Forward the HTTP Request to FACT-Finder
-The request made by Web Components will look something like:
+The request made by FACT-Finder Web Components will look something like:

     `http://domain.com/FACT-Finder/Search.ff?query=shoe&channel=shoeshop_en`.